squared-electronic/bmodbus/README.md

 # Usage
 There are three main ways to use this library, and they all share some common elements.
-1. Runs in interrupts (requires direct interrupt callbacks).
+1. Runs in interrupts (requires callbacks and serial writing routine).
-2. Runs in the main loop (requires least integration).
+2. Runs only in the main loop.
 3. In both interrupts and the main loop.

 //Describe limitations of each here